Why Start a Blog?2018-12-29

 Improve my writing

 I spend a lot of time making up stories for my kids or for a dungeons and dragons group.
 Sometimes I think I might want to write down some of those stories but my internal self critic tells me I'm not a very good writer.
 I haven't tried to write for the sake of writing in years and, to be honest, it was never my favorite subject in school.
-I know comma and semicolon but they were never my friends.
-I think, maybe, it's time to change that.
+I know comma and semicolon, but they were never my friends.
+Maybe it's time to change that.

 Become more comfortable putting my work in the public eye

 Writing for a blog is a bit like public speaking.
 It's not comfortable.
 At least not at first.
 If I let that feeling win and continue keeping my thoughts to myself nothing bad would happen but nothing good will happen either.

 Share what I know

 I've been programming computers for 20 years now most of it professionally.
 I've used a lot of different technologies and seen a lot of trends come and go.
 I have seen a lot of things that work and a lot of things that really don't.
 I might have some insights worth sharing.